 But not all kids who are underperforming in school—clearly not living up to their potential—have a diagnosable problem.
 And there are a number of things parents can do to help motivate kids to try harder.

-As a parent, your presence in the academic life of your child is crucial to her commitment to work.
-Do homework with her, and let her know that you’re available to answer questions.
-Get in the habit of asking her about what she learned in school, and generally engage her academically.
-By demonstrating your interest in your child’s school life, you’re showing her school can be exciting and interesting.
+As a parent, your presence in the academic life of your child is crucial to their commitment to work.
+Do homework with them, and let them know that you’re available to answer questions.
+Get in the habit of asking them about what they learned in school, and generally engage them academically.
+By demonstrating your interest in your child’s school life, you’re showing them school can be exciting and interesting.
 This is especially effective with young kids who tend to be excited about whatever you’re excited about.
 Teenagers can bristle if they feel you are asking too many questions, so make sure you are sharing the details of your day, too.
 A conversation is always better than an interrogation.

 Likewise, it’s important to stay involved but give older kids a little more space.
-If you’re on top of your daughter all the time about homework, she may develop resistance and be less motivated to work—not to mention the strain it will put on your relationship.
+If you’re on top of your kid all the time about homework, they may develop resistance and be less motivated to work—not to mention the strain it will put on your relationship.

-Ken Schuster, a neuropsychologist at the Child Mind Institute encourages parents to use rewarding activities that would have probably occurred either way, but placing them after a set amount of time doing homework.
+Ken Schuster, PsyD, a neuropsychologist at the Child Mind Institute, encourages parents to use rewarding activities that would have probably occurred either way but placing them after a set amount of time doing homework.
 He suggests treats that are easy to provide but that your child will enjoy, such as going for ice cream or sharing a candy bar.
-He also recommends breaking work up in chunks and using small breaks as rewards for getting through each chunk.
+He also recommends breaking work up into chunks and using small breaks as rewards for getting through each chunk.

 Reward effort rather than outcome